 Living Independently has Become Ordinary, and Businesses Have Taken Notice

 If you’re older than 50, you likely grew up believing that living alone was something pitiable that happened to sad people: widows, the destitute, spinsters.
 There is nothing in your DNA to prepare you for the enormous economic, social, and cultural influence that solo dwellers now wield: something between an utterly unremarkable mainstream norm – in itself a sea change – to a situation to be envied and admired.
 (If you’re younger than 50, we’re really glad you’re not saddled with this stupid idea.)

 Even more remarkable is that the hegemonic rise of the Solo Householder – meaning people who live alone, regardless of anything else – signals an entirely unprecedented way of organizing human society.
 Never in the history of mankind has it been materially possible or socially desirable for so many people to live alone – not just live, but flourish and thrive, managing a household on their own.

-In North America, there are now some 35+ million adults who constitute a household of one.
+In North America, there are almost 35+ million adults who are living alone today in single-occupancy households.
 This is more than one in four households.
 In big cities, it’s half; sometimes more than half.
 In certain zip codes in some big cities, it’s two-thirds.

 And the majority – 54% – are women.